Domestic violence is a crime that is taken very seriously and can deliver harsh consequences.

 The best criminal defense lawyers employ various strategies to help clients avoid jail for domestic violence convictions, with the ultimate goal of achieving the most favorable outcome.
 Here are some common approaches they may use:

-Challenging Evidence: LEWIS & DICKSTEIN, P.L.L.C. routinely files motions to suppress evidence obtained illegally or in violation of the defendant’s rights.
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. routinely file motions to suppress evidence obtained illegally or in violation of the defendant’s rights.
 If successful, suppression motions could weaken the prosecution’s case and lead to a dismissal or reduction of charges.

-Character References and Mitigation: Attorneys may present character references and mitigating factors to the court, such as the defendant’s remorse, willingness to seek therapy or involvement in community service, to argue for leniency in sentencing.
+Attorneys may present character references and mitigating factors to the court, such as the defendant’s remorse, willingness to seek therapy, and involvement in community service, to argue for leniency in sentencing.
 Our job is to persuade judges to consider rehabilitation instead of punishment.

 It’s important to note that each case is unique, and the strategies employed by top-tier defense lawyers will vary depending on the circumstances.
 The goal is to secure the best possible outcome for the client, which may include avoiding jail time, minimizing penalties, or even having the charges dropped altogether.